lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     usa(840) nt(113533) nsn(7) algorithms(66) 13 }
 PBMParameter ::= SEQUENCE {
     salt                OCTET STRING,
-    -- note:  implementations MAY wish to limit acceptable sizes -- of this string to values appropriate for their environment -- in order to reduce the risk of denial-of-service attacks owf                 AlgorithmIdentifier{DIGEST-ALGORITHM, {...}},
+    -- Note:  Implementations MAY wish to limit acceptable sizes -- of this string to values appropriate for their environment -- in order to reduce the risk of denial-of-service attacks. owf                 AlgorithmIdentifier{DIGEST-ALGORITHM, {...}},
     -- AlgId for a One-Way Function
     iterationCount      INTEGER,
     -- number of times the OWF is applied
-    -- note:  implementations MAY wish to limit acceptable sizes -- of this integer to values appropriate for their environment -- in order to reduce the risk of denial-of-service attacks mac                 AlgorithmIdentifier{MAC-ALGORITHM, {...}}
+    -- Note:  Implementations MAY wish to limit acceptable sizes -- of this integer to values appropriate for their environment -- in order to reduce the risk of denial-of-service attacks. mac                 AlgorithmIdentifier{MAC-ALGORITHM, {...}}
     -- the MAC AlgId
 }